 18 give thanks in all circumstances; for this is the will of God in Christ Jesus for you.

 21 but test everything; hold fast what is good. – 1 Thessalonians 5:18-21

 1 I will give thanks to the LORD with my whole heart; I will recount all of your wonderful deeds.

 2 I will be glad and exult in you; I will sing praise to your name, O Most High. – Psalm 9:1-2

 Paul goes on with short yet powerful instructions.
-He does not say give thanks FOR everything but IN every situation.
+He does not say to give thanks FOR everything but IN every situation.
 We can not thank Him for tragedy but in that tragedy thank Him that He is going through that situation with us.
-We are to embrace the Spirit seeking His mind and will not look to our selves which is a sure way to put out the flame of inspiration from the Spirit.
+We are to embrace the Spirit seeking His mind and will not look to ourselves which is a sure way to put out the flame of inspiration from the Spirit.
 If God speaks to us through a special word then embrace it don’t despise it, check it against the scriptures and pray about it but listen.
-God is good – hold fast to Him, exhault and praise His name.
+God is good – hold fast to Him, exalt and praise His name.

 23 Now may the God of peace himself sanctify you completely, and may your whole spirit and soul and body be kept blameless at the coming of our Lord Jesus Christ.

 24 He who calls you is faithful; he will surely do it.